 Our Dogs

 We breed dogs that make great family pets!
-Doodles might be able to also become service dogs, English Cockers make great hunting dogs!
+Comforts are excellant all around family dogs!
+Fun, but gentle and very loving.
+Labbes are cute, fun, sweet, and very playful!
+Our Mini Saints are so unique, super genle, and loving!
+The Dakota Sheepdogs are extra smart, and many are low to no shedding!
 Many can show, and even make great agility dogs!
 But our main purpose is to breed family type dogs with great temperments, the least possible health problems that we can breed, with gentle, loving breeds!

-Me & George are concentrating mostly on breeding our amazing Mini Saints, Comfort Retrievers, and Labbes.
+Me & George are concentrating mostly on breeding our amazing Mini Saints, Comfort Retrievers, Dakota Sheepdogs, and Labbes.
 We always loved Medium sized dogs, and these are all very gentle, loving, unique family pets.
-We do also breed Hush Bassets, which are way too cute!

 All of our dogs are much loved parts of our family!
 We know each and every one of our dogs & puppies for their individual personalities and we love each one for who they are.